schmich/purify/README.md

 A lightweight DNS-based adblocker packaged as a Docker image.
 Blocked hosts are updated daily from [Steven Black's hosts project](https://github.com/StevenBlack/hosts).

+## Tags

+`schmich/purify:2.76-r1`: dnsmasq 2.76-r1 on Alpine 3.5 x86-64
+`schmich/purify:2.76-r1-arm`: dnsmasq 2.76-r1 on Alpine 3.5 ARM

-## Quick Start
+## Usage

 You can pull and run the server directly from Docker Hub.
-You can [choose a stable tag](https://hub.docker.com/r/schmich/purify/tags) to use in place of `latest` below.
+Choose a stable tag from above to use in place of `latest` below.

 ```
-docker run --name purify \
-  -d -p 53:53/tcp -p 53:53/udp --cap-add=NET_ADMIN \
+docker run --name purify -d -p 53:53/tcp -p 53:53/udp --cap-add=NET_ADMIN \
   --restart always schmich/purify:latest
 ```